 - You can even connect a remote computer on the same LAN through its IP.

-ShadowMaker has the ability to create a backup of the OS.
+ShadowMaker can create a backup of the OS.
 Also, it chooses the destination as a default value.

 - Choose the Destination to save the image of the backup files.
-Hit “OK.”
-Please note that it is better to avoid C drive when saving the backup image.
+Hit “OK“.
+Please note that it is better to avoid the C drive when saving the backup image.